celo-org/docs/docs/cel2/l2-operator-guide.md

 2. Waiting for the hardfork
 3. Shutting down the L1 node
 5. Pulling the new network configuration files once they are known (e.g. hardfork block time)
-6. Running the migration tool to migrate the L1 datadir and produce the transition block
+6. Running the migration tool to migrate the L1 datadir and produce the hardfork block
 7. Launching the L2 node with the migrated datadir

 If a node operator is interested in minimizing downtime during the hardfork,